-Born and raised in the city of Cleveland, Ohio, drawn into the craft of writing rhymes at the peak of the 80’s, producer KingMadeMusic combines hip-hop and R&B with hybrid jazz.
+Born and raised in the city of Cleveland, Ohio, drawn into the craft of writing songs at the peak of the 80’s, producer ClayBlack of KingMadeMusic combines hip-hop and R&B with hybrid jazz.
 Cleveland has always been a melting pot of different styles which played a very major role in the music he creates.

-“I’m really into classic era rap with a bit of current sprinkled on top of it.
+“I’m really into classic rap tunes with a bit of current sprinkled on top of it.
 I love saxophones and pianos!”

-KlayBlaq owned a teenage life enhanced via talent shows, and cipher participation – sharpening his craft of performing in front of others before he had his first real love.
+ClayBlack owned a teenage life enhanced via talent shows, and cipher participation – sharpening his craft of performing in front of others, effectively making music his first real love.
 The musically nourished young man became inspired by originators like Run DMC and Whodini.

 "The “Freaks come out at Night” video by Whodini is the song that made me pick up the pen and the pad.”

-Between hard work and an upgraded, mature outlook on life, KlayBlaq had earned enough money to open up a brand new chapter in the music business – and transitioned to beatmaker/producer.
-Ready and fully equipped producer KlayBlaq used his recording equipment to begin creating a library of music.
+Between hard work and an upgraded, mature outlook on life, he had earned enough money to open up a brand new chapter in the music business – and transitioned to beatmaker/producer.
+Ready and fully equipped producer ClayBlack used his recording equipment to begin creating a library of music.
 He then started his very first company, ‘Butcher Boyz Ent.’

-Stationed in Japan (2009), Klay sold his first tracks ‘From Buses to Beamers’ & ‘Made Kings’.
-Under the Butcher Boyz imprint, he also released two independent EPs, ‘The Prophecy Pt 1″ and ‘You Know How It Go Volume 1″ to showcase local artists and at the same time introduce his original beats to the public.
+Stationed in Japan (2009), Clay sold his first tracks ‘From Buses to Beamers’ & ‘Made Kings’.
+Under the Butcher Boyz imprint, he also released two independent EPs, ‘The Prophecy Pt 1″ and ‘You Know How It Go Volume 1″ to showcase local artists and at the same time introduce his original compositions/beats to the public.

-Taking his experiences of living internationally, he is focusing on working with various artists whose lyricism fit his sounds perfectly, utilizing versatility, soul, and classic vibes.
+Taking his experiences of living internationally, he is focusing on working with various artists whose lyricism fit his sounds perfectly, utilizing versatility, soul, and both current as well as classic vibes.